-For those employees that desire to leave the country (at least for a time), they should ensure that their visa and work permit has been properly cancelled before they leave the emirates.
-This will avoid any problems for the employee to return back to the UAE to work again in the future, if they desire.
+For those employees that desire to leave the country (at least for a time), they should ensure that their visa and work permit have been properly canceled before they leave the emirates.
+This will avoid any problems for the employee to return back to the UAE to work again in the future if they desire.

-Cancelling an employee visa is a serious matter with legal and financial ramifications if not handled correctly.
-Labour laws and regulations in Dubai and throughout the UAE are very complex, and are constantly changing to evolve with the labour market.
+Canceling an employment visa is a serious matter with legal and financial ramifications if not handled correctly.
+Labour laws and regulations in Dubai and throughout the UAE are very complex and are constantly changing to evolve with the labor market.

 With so much on the line, and so little time and energy to go around, it just makes sense for businesses to concentrate on core aspects of their business, and leave the tedious governmental processes to a PRO.

 The information covered here is for general educational purposes only.
-One should never substitute it for the professional advice of an experienced PRO (public relations officer) who is very familiar with the labour laws and processes of termination visas in the UAE.
-Learn how ACT’s Corporate PRO packages can help companies reduce internal administrative costs up to 60%
+One should never substitute it for the professional advice of an experienced PRO (public relations officer) who is very familiar with the labor laws and processes of termination visas in the UAE.
+Learn how ACT’s Corporate PRO services can help companies reduce internal administrative costs up to 60%